 The visitation policy and guidelines for the residence halls have been designed for the convenience of the residents when entertaining visitors of the opposite sex.
-The guidelines for visitation in student rooms and in designated public areas shall be agreed upon by the individual hall councils and approved by the Department of University Housing.
+The guidelines for visitation in student rooms and in designated public areas shall be agreed upon by the individual hall councils and approved by the Director of University Housing or her designee.